20 US Colleges that Are Great for International Students

 4. University of Michigan's Rackham Graduate School

-Students from outside of the United States who are interested in graduate studies could join the other 700 international students who enroll annually to the Rackham Graduate School at the University of Michigan.
-The school has an International Connect Welcome Program, which seeks to 'help give new international students a friendly introduction to the university and life in Ann Arbor.'
+Students from outside the United States interested in graduate studies could join the other 2,400 international students who enroll annually at the Rackham Graduate School of the University of Michigan.
+The school has an International Center, which provides support and services to international students in a variety of areas.

 5. Illinois Institute of Technology

-This higher education institution also ranks high on the list of most international students, with 20% of its student population hailing from outside countries.
-The Illinois Institute of Technology has a merit-based scholarship that could be worth as much as $12,000 a year that international students could receive.
+This higher education institution also ranks high on the U.S. News and World Report list of schools with the most international students, with 23% of its student population hailing from abroad.
+The Illinois Institute of Technology offers a merit-based scholarship for international students that could be worth as much as $10,000 per year.
 International students can get support and assistance through the campus International Center.

 6. University of South Carolina

 At the University of South Carolina, there are a variety of organizations for international students to get involved in, including the Indian Culture Exchange, Egyptian Student Association, International Student Association and Iranian Student Association.
-These organizations can definitely help with the adjustment of being in a new country.
+These organizations are proof that the university maintains a thriving international student community.

 7. Purdue University